Today we’ll take a hard look at AmeriHome Mortgage Company, LLC, which is a direct mortgage lender based out of Southern California.

 With regard to loan type, they offer conventional loans, such as those backed by Fannie Mae and Freddie Mac, along with government loans, including FHA loans and VA Loans.

-It’s unclear what individual loan programs they offer other than the 30-year fixed and 15-year fixed, though my guess is you can get a variety of adjustable-rate mortgages as well.
+Other than the 30-year fixed and 15-year fixed, you can get a variety of adjustable-rate mortgages as well, including a 5/6 ARM and 7/6 ARM.

 I always appreciate it when a mortgage lender lists their mortgage rates on their website.